404 Permitting is Critical for our Waterways’ Health

-One goal of the 404 permitting program is to encourage landowners and developers to consider practical alternatives that may be less damaging to the WOTUS; and that any action taken will not significantly degrade a protected body of water.
-The mere act of applying for a permit means that you’re able to show that steps have been taken to avoid impacts to nearby waters and, where unavoidable, the potential impacts have been minimized.
+One goal of the 404 permitting program is to encourage landowners and developers to consider practical alternatives that may be less damaging to the WOTUS and that any action taken will not significantly degrade a protected body of water.
+The mere act of applying for a permit means that you can show that steps have been taken to avoid impacts to nearby waters and, where unavoidable, the potential impacts have been minimized.

 Experienced Professionals to Handle Complex Rules

-As part of a multi-disciplinary organization, our environmental scientists can handle any type of stand-alone WOTUS project that requires 404 permitting.
-Additionally, our team is backed by a full staff of civil and structural engineers to coordinate on larger projects that may have a water component, such as a bridge or dam.
+As part of a multi-disciplinary organization, our environmental scientists can handle any stand-alone WOTUS project that requires 404 permitting.
+Additionally, our team is backed by an entire staff of civil and structural engineers to coordinate on larger projects that may have a water component, such as a bridge or dam.
 And because the Clean Water Act is a fluid document that is periodically revised due to new legislation, you’ll benefit from engaging an experienced team that works tirelessly on your behalf using the most current information.